 This is an herb that stimulates the development of mammary tissue.
 I’ve heard great things about it!

 I’ve heard mixed reviews about mother’s milk teas.
-I personally never tried them!
-But they might be worth a shot, especially if you like herbal teas.
+I personally never tried them, nor do I think they are the best option.
+But they might be worth looking into if you are drinking tea anyways.

 Avoid peppermint and sage